abdulsaber/DSA/README.md

 6. Write a Java method to find the smallest number among three numbers.
 7. Write a Java method to print Fibonacci series of n terms where n is argument passed by user.
 8. Write a program to find the factorial value of any number entered through the keyboard.

+DAY-3

+1. Learn Time and Space complexity.
+2. practice some questions

+DAY-4 (Array)

+1. Find the smallest element in the given Array.
+2. Find the Third Largest Element in an Array.
+3. Check if the Array is Sorted.
+4. Reverse the given Array.
+5. Write a program to replace every element with the greatest element on its right side.

+        Expected Output: The given array is :758 9685746 After replace the modified array is: 9998877660